-It is known both from literature and own results that the utilization of pigs in North Vietnam has more aspects than mentioned in table 2.
-In the study area, pigs are used as a source of manure for cropping, as a source of pork for consumption, can be given away as a gift, and pig keeping is
+It is known both from literature and own results that the utilization of pigs in North Vietnam has more aspects than mentioned in table 2 (e.g. PETERS, 1998).
+In the study area, pigs are used as a source of manure for cropping, as a source of pork for consumption, can be given away as a gift, and pig keeping is considered as a custom.
+Farmers did not explicitly mention those functions as reasons for pig keeping, which might be due to the fact that they are not the primary reasons for pig keeping or that farmers take these functions for granted.